markcheret/footnotes/readme.txt

 - Activate the Plugin

 == Screenshots ==
-1. Find the footnotes plugin in the Settings Menu
+1. Find the footnotes plugin settings in the newly added "ManFisher" Menu
 2. Settings for the *References Container*
 3. Settings for **footnotes** styling
 4. Settings for **footnotes** love